 Also, don't feel like you have to follow this recipe rigidly.
 You can jump between any Lightroom settings you'd like.
 But this framework helps me get into a healthier and more productive pattern of development, and I hope it will help you, too!

 Oh yeah!
-I should mention that if you want this exact look, it will be in my upcoming NATE Cam preset pack!
-Stay tuned. 🙂
+I should mention that if you want this exact look, it's available as the EX04 preset from the E-Chrome Collection 🙂